 At Good Therapy, we acknowledge and respect people’s individual preferences and values.

-Assisting you to find good therapy through providing high quality and meaningful information, we do our utmost to connect you with ethical, effective practitioners whose focus is to provide you with the support you need.
+Assisting you to find good therapy through providing high quality, meaningful information, we do our utmost to connect you with accredited, ethical practitioners whose focus is to provide you with the support you need.

 You can use Good Therapy's Find a Therapist